 - Prisma Cloud Intelligence Stream— Prisma Cloud’s threat feed contains a list of known bad domains.

 - Behavioral container models— When learning a model for a container, Prisma Cloud records any DNS resolutions that a container makes.
 When the model is activated, Defender monitors network traffic for DNS resolutions that deviate from the learned DNS resolutions.
 Audits from DNS monitoring may be be used to trigger a data exfiltration incident.You can see the domains in the model by going toMonitor > Runtime > Container Models, clicking on a model, then opening theNetworkingtab.
 Known good domains are listed underBehaviorally learned domains.

-- Explicit allow and deny lists:Runtime rules let you augment the Prisma Cloud’s Intelligence Stream data and models with your own explicit lists of known good and bad domains.
+- Explicit whitelists and blacklists:Runtime rules let you augment the Prisma Cloud’s Intelligence Stream data and models with your own explicit whitelists and blacklists of known good and bad domains.
 Define these lists in your runtime rules.

 In your runtime rules, set

 Effectin the DNS section to configure how Defender handles DNS lookups from containers:

 - Disable:DNS monitoring is disabled.
 DNS lookups are not modeled in learning mode.
 DNS lookups aren’t analyzed when models are active.